 Poppy is Artistic Director of the midscale UK touring company Metta Theatre, which she founded in 2005.
-She was also Associate Director at Exeter Northcott Theatre from 2017-2018.
+They were also Associate Director at Exeter Northcott Theatre from 2017-2018.
 Credits as adaptor and director for Metta include In The Willows (Exeter Northcott and UK tour) Little Mermaid (Theatre By The Lake & UK tour) Jungle Book (Windsor Theatre Royal, UK and International tours), Blown Away (Exeter Northcott Theatre & UK tour), Alice (UK tour), Well (Theatre Royal Bury St Edmunds), Sexing The Cherry (Southbank Centre), The Man With the Flower in His Mouth (Greenwich Theatre/site-specific & Oxford Playhouse/site-specific and UK tour), Waiting (Southbank Centre, Purcell Room, starring Juliet Stevenson), Blood Wedding, (Southwark Playhouse) & The Elephant’s Child (Trafalgar Studios & Arcola Theatre).

 Other directing credits for Metta include Pixel Dust (Edinburgh Festival), Mouthful